Syco54645/ArchiveMetaToKodiNfo/README.md

 # ArchiveMetaToKodiNfo
-Quick and dirty script to convert archive.org metadata to Kodi nfo format
+Quick and dirty script to convert archive.org metadata to Kodi nfo format.
+It has been nearly 10 years since I have done perl so most of this was copy paste from SO.

 usage ./arcToKodi.pl <path>